Birefringence in a Silicon Beamsplitter at 2um for Future Gravitational Wave Detectors: Spatial Dispersion

-The effect of this is that cubic crystals are no longer ideally isotropic and will exhibit a weak anisotropy.
-If we are far away from quadrupole transitions then we can say that this anisotropy has a wavelength dependence of the inverse square of the wavelength.
-Therefore a longer wavelength will reduce the effect, this provides additional support for the use of a wavelength in the 2um range.

-Traditionally we make the assumption that materials are isotropic, this approximation works well for some of the most commonly used optical substrates such as fused silica.
-These materials, when there are no external forces, show no dependence on the direction of light propagation.
-However, in the case of crystal optics we cannot use this approximation.
-Crystals have a regularly structured lattice that must be taken into account.
-The effect of the lattice structure is that the polarisability of the crystal is modulated at certain spatial frequencies.
-We can account for this by using an expansion of the dielectric tensor in terms of powers of the wave vector, with each power being multiplied by a tensor to account for the symmetries present at each length scale\cite{SpatialDispersion}:
+where $k$ is the wave vector.
+Crystals have a regularly structure lattice which modulates the polarisability of the crystal at certain spacial frequencies.
+The effect of spatial dispersion is that cubic crystals are no longer isotropic and will exhibit a weak anisotropy.
+If the frequency of light is far from any electronic transitions, then this anisotropy is proportional to the inverse square of the wavelength; this provides additional support for using a longer wavelength in gravitational wave detectors.
+We express the spatial dispersion effect with an expansion of the dielectric tensor in terms of powers of the wave vector.
+Each power of the wave vector is multiplied by a tensor to account for the symmetry at each length scale\cite{SpatialDispersion}:

 or using the reciprocal of the tensor: